alexwlchan/alexwlchan.net/src/_drafts/ian-flemingo.md

 I'd like to say the rainbow spread was intentional, but really I just kept picking colours I hadn't used yet – I didn't arrange them in this order until I had them printed.

+{%
+  picture
+  filename="ian-flemingo-backs.jpg"
+  width="750"
+%}

 On the other side of the cards, I wrote pun-filled blurbs that are based loosely on the original books.
-I got the original blurbs from Amazon listings, then stuffed them with puns.
+I got the original blurbs from Amazon listings, then stuffed them with puns and references to the show.
-At one point I did consider including testimonials from characters in the show, but I didn't have space.
+At one point I did consider including testimonials from characters, but I didn't have space.

 The books are published by "El Otro Editora", a reference to ["El Otro Periodico"][eop], a fan-produced newspaper.
 The price is "6d", which is the one mistake that really irks me – I meant the cost to be a ha'penny, but instead it's half a shilling.